dmhuehol/ASOS-Tools/README.md

 # ASOS Tools
- Code for processing, visualizing, and analyzing Automated Surface Observations System (ASOS) data, particularly 5-minute ASOS data.
+ Code for processing, visualizing, and analyzing 5-minute Automated Surface Observations System (ASOS) data.
  ## Workflow
  1. [downloadedFilenames] = **ASOSdownloadFiveMin**(email,site,year,month,path) to download a file from the [NCDC FTP server](https://www.ncdc.noaa.gov/data-access/land-based-station-data/land-based-datasets/automated-surface-observing-system-asos) to the folder given by the path variable.
 The location of the file(s) downloaded is output as a cell array.
  2. [primaryStruct,fullStruct] = **ASOSimportFiveMin**(filepath) imports the file at the location given by the filepath string.
 Creates two structures: primaryStruct contains only the important fields, while fullStruct contains every field in the file.